AttackRainbow/YouTube-Downloader/README.md

 - ytget _link_ => download as video
 - ytget _link_ -audio => download as audio

-2.2 other ways will prompt for input in the terminal
+2.2 other ways will prompt for inputs
 3. Find your downloaded videos/audios in the Downloaded folders

 NOTE: to run ytget anywhere (no need to cd), run add_to_path.py to add the folder to path.